Japan ready to join Trump's 'Golden Dome': Report

 Citing several unnamed government sources, Japan's Yomiuri daily said Takaichi is expected to discuss the initiative with Trump during their planned Mar 19 meeting in Washington, and convey to him Japan's intention to join.

-The aim is for the allies to jointly develop interceptors and a satellite network as a counterforce to hypersonic glide vehicles (HGV) pursued by China and Russia, the newspaper said.
+The aim is for the allies to jointly develop interceptors and a satellite network as a counterforce to hypersonic glide vehicles (HGVs) pursued by China and Russia, the newspaper said.

 The HGVs are said to be capable of flying at a speed of at least Mach 5.